Creatbot PEEK-300: Ultra High-Temperature Professional PEEK ULTEM 3D Printer (Second Generation Latest Version)

 Example: A PEEK 3D print showed consistent color with no delamination, confirming stable temperature control and proper material crystallization.

-3D printed part on textured bed, created by Creatbot PEEK-300, showcasing intricate detailing and circular design in a professional setting.
+3D printed part on black surface, created by Creatbot PEEK-300, featuring cylindrical and circular shapes with layered texture.

 Why is the 400°C maximum direct annealing temperature critical for high-performance materials?